 A special exception is a land use or structure which is specifically permitted in a zoning district but is subject to review by the Zoning Hearing Board.
 In the zoning ordinance, a list of special exceptions for each zoning classification is listed.
 For example, a home based occupation is listed as a special exception for the R1 zoning classification and would require review by the zoning hearing board.

-An appeal can be made to the zoning hearing board to question a determination made by the Zoning Officer.
+An appeal can be made to the zoning hearing board to question a determination made by the Building Code Official.